kubeshop/xk6-tracetest/README.md

 # xk6-tracetest

-This extension adds tracetest support to [k6](https://github.com/grafana/k6)!
+This extension adds Tracetest support to [k6](https://github.com/grafana/k6)!

 That means that if you're testing an instrumented system, you can use this extension to trigger test runs.